 Fruit has been very successfully marketed as a necessary component of a so-called ‘balanced’ diet.
 As a modern convenience, fruit juice has been promoted as an acceptable substitute for whole fruit, forming part of the ‘5-a-day’ recommendation.

-Unfortunately, the recommendations were invented to increase sales and have nothing to do with nutritional science.
+Unfortunately, the slogans like ‘5-a-day’ were invented to increase sales and have nothing to do with nutritional science.

 Sucrose (table sugar)